-Serious blisters, and those caused by disease or infection, should only be treated under the direction of your doctor.
+Serious blisters, and those caused by disease or infection, should only be treated under the direction of a doctor.
 You might need antibiotics or other medication to treat the underlying condition.

-Minor blisters that are still intact will dry up in a week or two.
+A minor blister that hasn’t burst will dry up in a week or 2.
 If possible, leave it alone to heal.
 The covering skin protects the blister from infection.

 If you think the blister might burst, cover it with a loose bandage.